jradwan/tivo_now_playing/README.md

 # TiVo Now Playing (PHP)
 Retrieve your Now Playing data from your TiVo(s) and display it as either HTML, XML or RSS.

-As originally developed by clam729 on the TiVo Community Forum:
+As originally developed by gonzotek and clam729 on the TiVo Community Forum:

 http://archive2.tivocommunity.com/tivo-vb/showthread.php?t=218365